Read the latest advice from ATAGI on who should get a fourth dose of COVID-19 vaccine.

 - have complex and/or multiple health conditions that increase the risk of severe COVID-19

 - completed your primary course dose of COIVD-19 vaccination at least 3 months ago.

-You should get another COVID-19 booster dose, also referred to as a ‘fourth dose’, if you have had your initial booster dose 3 months ago and you are:
+You should get a second COVID-19 booster dose, also referred to as a ‘fourth dose’, if you have had your initial booster dose 3 months ago and you are: